About Steve Chazin

 That era is over.

 AI is the first technology that speaks our language.
 You don't need to learn Python or JavaScript.
-You need to learn how to ask good questions and recognize good answers.
+You need to ask good questions and recognize good answers.
 That's it.

 This is what I call the Digital RenAIssance.
 A moment as significant as the printing press or the internet, where the barrier between what you imagine and what you create disappears.
 Where "Vibe Coders" - people who can clearly describe what they want - can become as powerful as traditional programmers.
 And where normal people who have never coded in their lives, can become Vibe Coders.